mrmitew/BodyLog/README.md

 In order to preserve _Presenter(s)_ in memory during orientation change, they are injected into a **_PresenterHolder_** that extends from Android's _ViewModel_ (https://developer.android.com/topic/libraries/architecture/viewmodel.html).
 Throughout the lifecycle of an activity/fragment, *_View_*s get detached and reatached to *_Presenter_*s, so no memory leaks would occur.

-## View updates when Activity/Fragment/View is alive, but not visible on current screen
-Presenter

 ## Libraries used in this project

 ### UI libraries